leuraph/experiments/edge_based_variational_adaptivity/l_shape_with_singularity/readme.md

 Start with a relatively fine mesh $\mathbb{V}_0$, solve exactly to get $u^h_0$, refine with EVA to get an initial mesh $\mathbb{V}_1$ and canonically embed (linear interpolation) $u^h_{0} \mapsto u^0_1 \in \mathbb{V}_1$.
 Then, on each mesh, perform a pre-defined number of CG iterations `n_cg_iterations`, use the last approximation to perform EVA.
 Repeat on each mesh until the number of DOFs reaches a pre-defined maximum.

+## Experiment 16
+This experiment is a copy of experiment 08 with the only adaption that we use a diagonal preconditioner
+$$
+M := \text{diag} A.
+$$
+In our handwritten notes, we have shown that, despite using the preconditioner $M$, the energy version Arioli's stopping criterion [1] does not need to be changed.

 # References
 - [1] Arioli, M.